mpadge/hackmd-stat-software/standards/spatial.md

--   **SP1.0** *Spatial software should explicitly indicate its domain of applicability, and in particular distinguish whether the software may be applied in geometric domains, geographic domains, or both.*
+-   **SP1.0** *Spatial software should explicitly indicate its domain of applicability, and in particular distinguish whether the software may be applied in rectilinear/geometric domains, curvilinear/geographic domains, or both.*

 We encourage the use of clear and unambiguous phrases such as “planar”, “spherical”, “rectilinear” or “curvilinear”, along with clear indications of dimensionality such as “two-” or “three-dimensional.”
 Concepts of dimensionality should be interpreted to refer explicitly to the dimensionality of independent spatial coordinates.
-Attributes measured at spatial locations do not represent additional dimensions.
+Elevation is a third spatial dimension, while other attributes measured at spatial locations do not represent additional dimensions.

 -   **SP1.1** *Spatial software should explicitly indicate its dimensional domain of applicability, in particular through